mbari-org/mxm/README.md

       quasar build

-Note that a build is typically for a docker release, so in this case the particular file `src/statics/config/config.json` is not used.
+Note that a build is typically intended for a docker release, so in this case the particular file `src/statics/config/config.json` is not used.
 Instead, the location of the `config.json` file (which is still required) is indicated as a setting prior to running the container.